 Founded by local resident John Dyason, who records show bought a large building between Church St and Market St, which became the first hotel in town.

-Dyason dies, but according to his will allows his widow to continue living on the hotel.
+Dyason dies, but according to his will allows his widow to continue living in the hotel.

-After 3 years, the hotel is finally sold to Mrs M. E. Eksteen, who renames it the ‘Exteen
+After 3 years, the hotel is finally sold to Mrs M. E. Eksteen, who renames it the ‘Eksteen

 The hotel is acquired by Jan Haak, who changes its name to the ‘Prince Albert Hotel’, although locally it was known as ‘Haak’s Hotel’.